Anthony Cacace: Cacace vs. Warrington

 Cacace defeated two-time former featherweight world champion Josh Warrington by unanimous decision at Wembley Stadium on 21 September 2024.
 The three ringside judges scored the fight 118–110, 117–111, 117–111 respectively in his favour.
 Cacace's belt was not on the line as the IBF did not recognise Warrington as a challenger due to his inactivity in the super-featherweight division, with the governing body announcing he would be stripped of the title had he lost the contest.

 Vacating title

-Cacace vacated the title on 31 January 2025.
+Cacace vacated the IBF title on 31 January 2025.
 In a social media post announcing the decision he said: "Becoming a world champion was an absolute dream and an incredibly proud moment for me.
 However, at this stage of my career, I only want the biggest fights possible, regardless of the belt on the line."

 Cacace vs. Wood

 Cacace successfully defended his IBO title by stopping Leigh Wood in the ninth round of their bout at Nottingham Arena on 10 May 2025.